lusamek/OpenCalphad/README.md

 The ZIP file needs to be decompressed.
 It requires the FLTK library and C++ compiler (e.g. CLANG or GCC).
 In order to create the executables, the compilation is possible with ` make all`. <br/>
 The installation is possible with ` make install ` using root access.
+This will install the files into the directory /usr/local/bin/.

-This will install the
+It is recommended to use the GUI as as regular user.
+As user, the GUI can be started by the following command:
-files into the directory /usr/local/bin/.
+` ./flopencalphad ~/macros   `

 <br/>
 <br/>